Jahnavi-1704/Fleet-Project/README.md

 # This is my Fleet project

-## I built it using the following tech stack -
+## I built it using the following Tech stack -
          1. React for Frontend (Additionally, used BootStrap 4 and FontAwesomeIcon for styling)
          2. Node and Express for Backend
          3. MongoDB as Database